openebs-archive/openebs-docs/docs/features.md

 <img src="/docs/assets/svg/f-backup.svg" alt="Backup and Restore Icon" style="width:200px;">

 The backup and restore of OpenEBS volumes works with Kubernetes backup and restore solutions such as Velero (formerly Heptio Ark) via open source OpenEBS Velero-plugins.
 Data backup to object storage targets such as AWS S3, GCP Object Storage or MinIO are frequently deployed using the OpenEBS incremental snapshot capability.
-This storage level snapshotting and backup saves a significant amount of bandwidth and storage space as only incremental data is used for backup.
+This storage level snapshot and backup saves a significant amount of bandwidth and storage space as only incremental data is used for backup.

 <hr>